Populus tremuloides: Uses

 Aspen bark contains a substance that was extracted by indigenous North Americans and European settlers of the western U.S. as a quinine substitute.

 Like other poplars, aspens make poor fuel wood, as they dry slowly, rot quickly, and do not give off much heat.
 Yet they are still widely used in campgrounds because they are cheap and plentiful and not widely used in building lumber.
 Pioneers in the North American west used them to create log cabins and dugouts, though they were not the preferred species.

 Aspen wood is used for pulp products (its main application in Canada) such as books, newsprint, and fine printing paper.
 It is especially good for panel products such as oriented strand board and waferboard.
 It is light in weight and is used for furniture, boxes and crates, core stock in plywood, and wall panels.

-Culture
+Culture and cultivation

 The quaking aspen is the state tree of Utah.

+The cultivar 'Prairie Gold' was introduced to the plant trade by the Nebraska Statewide Arboretum and a local nursery with a claim that it is better adapted the warmer conditions and lower humidity of lower elevations.
+It is rated as hardy only to USDA zone 4.

+Typically, quaking aspens in cultivation are hardy in USDA zones 1 to 6.
+They require good drainage and moist or occasionally wet soils.
+With good drainage they adapt to clay, silt, sand, or shallowly rocky soil conditions.